Meeting the need for quality education in emergencies

 Over 200 million children urgently need access to quality education.
 Conflict and crisis including forced displacement, climate change, and the lingering effects of the pandemic have left 85 million children out of school.
 Conflicts are rarely short-lived, and the escalating climate crisis could mean these numbers keep rising.

+In Lebanon, many children can’t attend regular schools as a result of conflict.
+Some public schools have been turned into shelters, while others operate in reduced capacity.
 There’s an urgent need for innovative, cost-efficient, effective, and scalable education solutions.
 War Child Alliance’s ‘Can’t Wait to Learn’ intervention has already tracked significant improvements in learning outcomes for children in conflict-affected and resource-constrained settings.
-The team’s research has shown it delivers the equivalent of 3-5 months of extra learning compared to children in formal primary education.
+The team’s research has shown it delivers the equivalent of 3 – 5 months of extra learning compared to children in formal primary education.

 It uses digital technology, featuring educational games co-created with children, local artists, and teachers in line with local national curricula.
 ‘Can’t Wait to Learn’ gives children an engaging and culturally relevant way to keep developing foundational skills in reading and mathematics.
+In times of conflict, it can help children gain a sense of routine and normality.

-In Lebanon, the team will carry out research to explore optimization and improve cost-effectiveness of ‘Can’t Wait to Learn’.
+The team will carry out research to explore optimization and improve cost-effectiveness of ‘Can’t Wait to Learn’.
 With more peer-reviewed, published research on the effectiveness of education programs in crisis contexts, they hope to inform and contribute to similar programs in the education in emergencies sector.